 - TRAC 35 Electric Anchor Winch – anchors up to 33 pounds at a speed of 65 feet per minute.

-- Powerwinch 24′ Class Anchor Winch – anchors up to 40 pounds at a remarkable line speed of 80 feet per minute.
+- Powerwinch 24′ Class Anchor Winch: This winch can anchor up to 40 pounds at a remarkable line speed of 80 feet per minute.

-Boat anchors are one accessory that you cannot take for granted.
-Therefore, where accessorizing your boat is essential, it’s even more critical to invest in the safety of your boat.
+Boat anchors are an accessory that you cannot take for granted.
+Therefore, where accessorizing your boat is essential, investing in its safety is even more critical.